-It’s Wednesday, and here are five things to know for your new day.
+It’s Wednesday, and here are the five things to know for your New Day.

 Revealed: Iran is flexing some military muscle.
 Yesterday it broadcast pictures from underground missile bases, buried deep inside a mountain.
 This comes after state media in the country reported that Iran had test-fired new long-range ballistic missiles.
 That’s a likely violation of a U.N. resolution, but not of the new Iran nuclear deal, because the deal’s not in effect yet.